chus-chus/veil/README.md

 # Veil

-Veil is a framework for building and running text processing and masking pipelines.
+Veil is a framework for building and running Named Entity Recognition & masking pipelines.

 ## Getting Started